akcryptoguy/vps-harden/README.md

 <p align="center"><img src="/media/15 install complete.png" alt="Install Complete"></p>

-I'd recommend you take a screen shot of that page and save it for later.
+I would recommend that you take a screenshot of that page and save it for later.
 It has important information about your setup and if you don't keep note of the settings you entered, you could find yourself locked out of your server.

 Additionally, there are some additional files you can modify to suit your needs.
 I have listed a few of these files below along with why you might consider editing them.